 Bob Jane was named after the famed racer inducted into the V8 Supercars Hall of Fame in 2000.
 The tyre brand was founded in Melbourne in 1965, and since then has been a popular choice for motorists wanting a fairly-priced Aussie alternative to all the Asian, European and US giants.
 Previously Bob Jane had naming rights to the V8 Supercars.

-Goodyear has a much more steeped history, founded in the US in the late 1800s and named after American Charles Goodyear, who invented vulcanised rubber.
-Goodyear is also the sole tyre supplier to NASCAR and also serves as a conglomerate for many other well-known tyre companies.
+Goodyear has a much more steeped history, founded in the United States in the late 1800s and named after American Charles Goodyear, who invented vulcanised rubber.
+Goodyear is also the one and only tyre supplier to NASCAR and also serves as a conglomerate for many other well-known tyre companies.
 With both manufacturers having a great deal of consumer trust and recognition, which manufacturer comes out on top when their tyres are put head to head?

 |All Rounder Plus||Low rolling resistance, mileage and fuel economy.||$89|